dalbyryan3/unix-setup/general_unix_setup.md

 # Ryan Dalby General Unix Setup

-## General programs to Install
+## General Programs to Install
 * Vim- For general text editing, works well with command line (install vim or related vim package that may contain gvim using package manager)

-* Tmux- Allows for terminal multiplexing and persistent session, especially useful when using ssh (intall tmux using package manager)
+* Tmux- Allows for terminal multiplexing and persistent session, especially useful when using ssh (install tmux using package manager)

-* VSCode- For more in-depth text editing and/or general coding, can install plugins easily using VSCode gui
+* VSCode- For more in-depth text editing and/or general coding, can install plugins easily using VSCode gui (install VSCode using package manager or through web browser)

 ## General Themes and Keybindings
 ### Theme- One Dark